OTI Festival: Return attempts

 As the mark of the OTI Festival in Latin America is still big, some organisations of diverse nature have tried to revive the festival.
 Some Mexican artists also made public their support to a return of the OTI Festival.

 In March 2011, it was announced by some online newspapers that Televisa was preparing for the relaunch of the event in two stages, the first one, was to revive the "National OTI Contest", the Mexican national final, while the second one would be to revive the international and main OTI Festival.
 The aim of this attempt to bring to life the festival was to give the opportunity to young performers to show their talent.
 The festival at the end never took place, but it was neither cancelled.

 In June 2016, it was announced the relaunch of OTI as a media organisation.
 The broadcasting union was renamed as "Organización de Telecomunicaciones de Iberoamerica" (Iberoamerican Telecommunications Organisation) evolving from a television content exchange platform to include members of a broader nature such as newspapers and telephone-internet companies apart from television and radio channels.
 This relaunch instantaneously sparked rumors about a possible relaunch of the festival that were later denied.

 In 2017 it was announced the start of an organisation called "Organización de Talento Independiente" (Independent Talent Organisation) which in Spanish casually coincides with the acronym "OTI".
 The main goal of the organisation was to try to recreate the festival between Mexican singers and artists from the Latin community of the United States.
-Although the festival was not a competition between broadcasters of different participating countries, the competition was held in the Mexican city of Puerto Peñasco.
+Although the festival was not a competition between broadcasters of participating countries, the competition was held in the Mexican city of Puerto Peñasco.

 In February 2022, Radiotelevisión Española (RTVE) announced Hispavision, a song festival where Spanish-speaking Latin American countries will take part alongside Brazil and Portugal as invited nations.
 The project was scheduled to start in 2023 and would be held in Cartagena, Colombia.
 In 12 July 2022, the EBU announced its expansion of the Eurovision Song Contest brand to Latin America.
 The planned contest would be produced by the same producers of other Eurovision spin-offs, including the American Song Contest.
 There was no further information on these projects after their announcement.